mattermost/mattermost-developer-documentation/site/content/contribute/server/feature-flags.md

 ## Testing

 Tests should be written to verify all states of the feature flag.
-Tests should cover any migrations that may take place in both directions (ie. from off to on and from on to off).
+Tests should cover any migrations that may take place in both directions (i.e., from "off" to "on" and from "on" to "off").
 Ideally E2E tests should be written before the feature is merged, or at least before the feature flag is removed.

 # When to use